garyk295/madridapiclab2/index.md

 ### 2.12 Executing the payment using the access token

+Now the third party provider has the access token and the payment ID from earlier.
+It can now finalise the payment by calling the POST /payments/{id}/execute operation inside the payment API of the financial institution.

+You are assuming the role of the third party provider in this section.

 1. Return back to the developer portal in your web browser and go back to the payments API product.
 2. Expand the payments API and select the POST /payments/{id}/execute operation.